 - 1/4 cup liquid honey

-- 2 Tbsp fish sauce (available in tall bottles at Asian/Chinese food stores) OR vegetarian fish sauce (available at Vietnamese stores)
+- 2 tablespoons fish sauce (available in tall bottles at Asian/Chinese food stores or vegetarian fish sauce, available at Vietnamese stores)

-- 1 fresh chili, minced, OR 1-2 Tbsp chili sauce (omit if you prefer it mild)
+- 1 fresh chili (minced, or 1 to 2 tablespoons chili sauce, omit if you prefer it mild)

 - 1/2 cup fresh basil

 - 1 cup fresh coriander